Entanglement-assisted quantum feedback control: Conclusion

 \section{Conclusion}

-In this paper, we have formulated the entanglement-assisted feedback control scheme for general linear quantum systems, which takes into account the amount of resource entanglement, optimized local/global measurement, system noise, and optical loss in the system's output channel.
-The control performance is evaluated by the strict lower bound of LQG cost function, which is achievable by the ideal cheap control.
-In the numerical simulation studying the cooling problem of a nano-mechanical oscillator, it was clarified that the scheme is indeed effective, compared to the standard method that does not use entanglement, when the system output is lossy.
+In this paper, we have formulated the entanglement-assisted feedback control method for general linear quantum systems, which involves optimization of the amount of entanglement, the phase of the probe squeezed field, and the Homodyne measurement.
+Thanks to the linear setting, the strict lower bound of LQG cost function, which is achievable by the ideal cheap control, can be explicitly obtained, and it is used to evaluate the control performance.
+In the detailed numerical simulation studying the cooling problem of an opto-mechanical oscillator, it was shown that the entanglement-assisted controller works better than the standard method without entanglement, i.e., the control with a coherent probe field and even that with an optimized squeezed probe field.
+Although the improvement is not so drastic especially when the system's output field is lossy, we expect that a significant advantage of the entanglement-assisted method would appear for some nonlinear systems.
+In fact, it was shown in \cite{Clerk 2015} that, in a different measurement configuration, an entangled probe field can be used to significantly improve the detection efficiency for a qubit system; an extension of this study to the feedback control problem is an interesting future work.